 Use air-cleaning devices

-Investing in commercial-grade equipment such as dehumidifiers, air purifiers, and air scrubbers is an excellent way to maintain healthy levels of IAQ and limits the necessity to hire professionals.
+Investing in commercial-grade equipment such as dehumidifiers, air purifiers, and air scrubbers is an excellent way to maintain healthy levels of IAQ (indoor air quality) and limits the necessity of hiring professionals.

 Frequently inspect and clean air ducts

-As soon as anyone in the office notices any sign of issues with the air ducts, it’s a good idea to call in experts for consultation.
-Delaying this could result in poor air circulation and quality which could compromise the health of everyone in the building.
+As soon as anyone in the office notices any sign of issues with the air ducts, it’s a good idea to call in experts for a consultation.
+Delaying this could result in poor air circulation and quality, leading to a compromise of the health of everyone in the building.

 Test air quality

-There is a time when professionals need to step in, and this is that.
+There is a time when professionals need to step in.
 Air quality experts have the proper tools and knowledge on how to properly measure air quality in office spaces.
-They test the air flow and humidity levels, check the ventilation, look out for odours, leaks, water damage, growth of mould and many more.
+They test the air flow and humidity levels, check the ventilation, look out for odours, leaks, water damage, growth of mould, and many more.
 Once they’ve thoroughly inspected the building, they will provide a detailed assessment on issues that need to be fixed and how to improve the IAQ moving forward.